 Who can enter

-You may be able to enter the 1st or 2nd part of the trial if all of the following apply.
+Part 1 of the trial is now closed.
+You might be able to enter the 2nd part of the trial if all of the following apply.

 - You have an advanced

 solid tumour(not a lymphomaor leukaemia) that has got worse despite having other treatment, or there is no other treatment that you can have

 - Your cancer can be measured on a scan

 - You are willing to have a tissue sample (

 - You are well enough to be up and about for at least half the day (performance status 0, 1 or 2)

 - You are at least 18 years old